shaunc/ember-smenu/README.md

 # Ember-smenu

-Tree of menu items displayed as vertical sidebar.
-Uses declarative style for options.
+Tree of menu items displayed as vertical sidebar, using declarative style for customization.

 ## Installation